-R. E-voting
+P. E-voting

-- In compliance with provisions of Section 108 of the Companies Act, 2013 and Rule 20 of the Companies (Management and Administration) Rules, 2014, the Company is pleased to provide its members facility to exercise their right to vote at the 32nd Annual General Meeting (AGM) on the items mentioned in the notice by electronic means through e-voting Services provided by Link Intime India Pvt.
-Ltd. The e-voting shall be open on September 5, 2022 to September 7, 2022 from 9.00 AM to 5.00 PM. - Shri.
-Vishal Dewang, Company Secretary (Membership No: ACS 26683) has been appointed as the Scrutinizer for conducting the e-voting process in a fair and transparent manner. - E-voting is optional.
-The e-voting rights of the shareholders/beneficiary owners shall be reckoned on the equity shares held by them as on August 31, 2022 being the Cut-off date for the purpose.
+- In compliance with provisions of Section 108 of the Companies Act, 2013 and Rule 20 of the Companies (Management and Administration) Rules, 2014, the Company is pleased to provide its members facility to exercise their right to vote at the 33rd Annual General Meeting (AGM) on the items mentioned in the notice by electronic means through e-voting Services provided by Link Intime India Pvt.
+Ltd. The e-voting shall be open on September 17, 2023 to September 19, 2023 from 9.00 AM to 5.00 PM. - The Board of Directors of the Company has appointed M/s.
+Vishal Dewang & Associates, Practicing Company Secretaries as the Scrutinizer to scrutinize the remote e-Voting process and voting through the electronic voting system at the AGM in a fair and transparent manner. - E-voting is optional.
+The e-voting rights of the shareholders/beneficiary owners shall be reckoned on the equity shares held by them as on September 13, 2023 being the Cut-off date for the purpose.
 Shareholders of the Company holding shares either in physical or in dematerialized form, as on the Cut-off date, can cast their vote electronically. - The Scrutinizer will submit his report to the Chairman of the Company ("the Chairman") after the completion of the scrutiny of the e-voting (votes cast during the AGM and votes cast through remote e-voting), not later than 48 hours from the conclusion of the AGM.
 The result declared along with the Scrutinizer's report shall be communicated to the stock exchanges, NSDL and RTA, and will also be displayed on the Company's website.